home | about us

 1. Does this mean, then, that someone living without self-control is not living in the Spirit?

-• We don’t think an iPod shuffle is sufficient, we want a high-gig video iPod
+• We don’t think an iPod shuffle is sufficient, we want a high-gig iPod touch.

-• We aren’t content with a car, we want a fast car or a good looking car
+• We aren’t content with a car, we want a brand new car.

-• We don’t settle for our old game system, we want the newest game system
+• We don’t settle for our old gaming console, we want the newest gaming console.

 Get the idea?
 We live in excess.
 We don’t exercise self-control.
-Instead, we indulge in whatever we want whenever we want it.
-In our habits, in our lusts, in our entertainment, and in our relationships.
-We want the most friends on MySpace, the fastest internet connection, the quickest fix.
-We don’t e-mail much anymore, we prefer instant messaging.
-We don’t cook in an oven, we cook in a microwave.
-We find shortcuts, we look for the easiest way.
+Instead, we indulge in whatever we want, whenever we want it.
+We do this in everything: our habits, lusts, entertainment, and relationships.
+We want the most friends on Facebook, the fastest Internet connection, and the quickest fix.
+We don’t e-mail much anymore; we prefer instant messaging.
+We don’t cook in an oven; we cook in a microwave.
+We don’t fix what is broken; we buy a brand new one.
+We find shortcuts; we look for the easiest way.

 The weird thing is, the Bible said this would happen.
-It predicted that in our times, we would not be able to control ourselves.
+It predicted that, in time, we would not be able to control ourselves.

 Read 2 Timothy 3:1-5